feluelle/kind-data-platform/README.md

 ## 📜 Roadmap

-You can find what is being worked and what is to do in the [project](https://github.com/feluelle/kind-data-platform/projects/1).
+You can find what is being worked on and what is to do in the [project](https://github.com/feluelle/kind-data-platform/projects/1).